cgmb/guardonce/docs/Walkthrough.md

 +#endif
 ```

-The raison d'etre for guardonce, though, is to make switching back easy.
-Let's
+Of course, guardonce would be nothing if it couldn't make switching back easy.
-do it.
+Let's do it.

 ```bash
 guard2once -r folly